 If you’ve watched one too many scary movies and are afraid of wandering into dimly lit spaces alone, you can also install motion-activated lights in your garage or basement.
 You can even hook them up to switched outlets so you can automatically turn on your various types of lamps.

 12) Sound-Activated Light Switch

 These are the switches that you see in movies and TV shows that can be switched on or off using a clap of your hands.
 These switches detect sound.
 Apart from claps, they can also be controlled using snaps or knocks.

 You don’t have to get up or walk to the switchboard to control the lighting making them convenient and easy to use, especially from the bed.

 Illuminated switches were introduced in the 1950s and became popular fixtures in households.
 The main purpose of these switches is to let people find the switchboards in the dark.

-The surface of the switch will have a small neon lamp or LED.
+The surface of the switch will have a small neon lamp or tiny types of LED lights.
 The in-built illuminating source is powered by the current passing through the circuits that these switches control.